 What is a software escrow?

 A software escrow is a contract between a software supplier and their client that helps to ensure the client’s continuity of their business activity in the event of supplier failure.
-Much like an escrow agreement when a person buys a house, whereby a third party temporarily holds the funds until the purchase agreement is met, a software escrow involves a third party - the escrow agent - holding a software supplier’s source code via a deposit system.
+Much like an escrow agreement when a person buys a house, whereby a third party temporarily holds the funds until the purchase agreement is met, a software escrow involves a third party - the software escrow provider - holding a software supplier’s source code via a deposit system.
 This means that if a software supplier goes into liquidation, bankruptcy or experiences other disruption that could potentially affect its clients, the client will get access to source code to be able to continue using the software and avoid critical business disruption.

 A software escrow contract involves three different parties:

 - The client, or licensee of the software supplier: he usually initiates the request for an escrow agreement with the supplier, often due to compliance reasons or as part of their risk mitigation strategy